brlin-tw/hello-snap/README.md

 - [x] Post a call for testing on the [Snapcraft Forum](https://forum.snapcraft.io) - [link](https://forum.snapcraft.io/t/call-for-testing-the-hello-snapcrafters-snap/8384)
 - [x] Publish the snap in the Snap Store stable channel
 - [x] Update the install instructions in `snap/README.md`
-- [ ] Post an announcement in the [Snapcraft Forum](https://forum.snapcraft.io) - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Release-Announcement-Template) - [link]()
+- [x] Post an announcement in the [Snapcraft Forum](https://forum.snapcraft.io) - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Release-Announcement-Template) - [link](https://forum.snapcraft.io/t/gnu-hello-again-for-snapcrafters/8450)
-- [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your/upstream's repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-the-snapcrafters-organization) - [link]()
+- [x] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your/upstream's repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-the-snapcrafters-organization) - [link](https://forum.snapcraft.io/t/please-transfer-hello-snapcrafters-to-the-snapcrafters/8451)
-- [ ] Submit a pull request or patch upstream that adds the `snapcraft.yaml` and any required assets/launchers - [example](https://github.com/htacg/tidy-html5/pull/749) - [link]()
+- [ ] (Skipped, not applicable)Submit a pull request or patch upstream that adds the `snapcraft.yaml` and any required assets/launchers - [example](https://github.com/htacg/tidy-html5/pull/749) - [link]()
-- [ ] Submit a pull request or patch upstream that adds snap install documentation - [example](https://github.com/htacg/html-tidy.org/pull/11) - [link]()
+- [ ] (Skipped, not applicable)Submit a pull request or patch upstream that adds snap install documentation - [example](https://github.com/htacg/html-tidy.org/pull/11) - [link]()

 If the upstream accepts the PRs **AND** willing to maintain the package on the Snap Store:
-- [ ] Request upstream create a Snap Store developer account
+- [ ] (Skipped, not applicable)Request upstream create a Snap Store developer account
-- [ ] Contact the Snap Advocacy team to request the snap be transferred to upstream - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-upstream) - [link]()
+- [ ] (Skipped, not applicable)Contact the Snap Advocacy team to request the snap be transferred to upstream - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-upstream) - [link]()

 Finally:

-* [ ] Ask the Snap Advocacy team to celebrate the snap - [link]()
+* [ ] (Skipped, not applicable)Ask the Snap Advocacy team to celebrate the snap - [link]()

 If you have any questions, [post in the Snapcraft forum](https://forum.snapcraft.io).